effepivi/ICE4131-HPC/LAB4/README.md

 8. To see the new images, download them from `hawklogin.cf.ac.uk` to your PC using WinSCP.

 9. Use ImageJ to visualise the image (Import->Text Image)

+10. Only go to the next section when everything works as expected.
+If not, debug your code.

+## Performance evaluation

+A shell script - [run.sh](run.sh) - is provided for your own convenience.
+It will launch the programs iteratively using:
+- serial implementation,
+- Pthread implementation with the number of threads from 1 to 40,
+- OpenMP implementation with the number of threads from 1 to 40.

+It will also:
+- Create CSV files to gather the execution time,
+- Detect the CPU name,
+- Create gnuplot scripts,
+- Plot graphs with speedup factors, execution times for the log filter and the flip image programs:
+    - log_execution_time.png
+    - log_speedup.png
+    - flip_execution_time.png
+    - flip_speedup.png

+Edit Line 4 of [run.sh](run.sh) if needed.
+It has to be the path to the input image.